Skip to content

 Day trip from Dubrovnik, or a base for the far south

-The obvious way to see Trebinje is as a half-day trip from Dubrovnik: it is only about 30 km, roughly 40 to 50 minutes by car once you clear the border, which makes it the easiest cross-border escape on the whole Dalmatian coast.
+The obvious way to see Trebinje is as a half-day trip from Dubrovnik: it’s only about 30 km, roughly 40 to 50 minutes by car once you clear the border, which makes it the easiest cross-border escape on the whole Dalmatian coast.
 Bring the right document - EU, EEA and Schengen citizens can cross on a national ID card, while other travellers need a passport - and expect the crossing to add anywhere from a few minutes to half an hour depending on the season.
 A hire car is much the easiest way to do it - you set the pace and can string together the old town, the bridge, the monastery view and a cellar or two.
 There are also some cross-border buses and organised tours, but the timings are limited, so check the current schedule before relying on them.

 What to know before you go